thanhdatio/NoteSmart/README.md

 # notes-making-app
-Dictionary App This is a web-based dictionary app that allows users to look up definitions for English words.
+This is a web-based notes-making app that allows users to create, edit, and delete notes.
 The app was created using HTML, CSS, and JavaScript.

 Features

-1.Search for the definition of a word

-2.View the definition of a word

-3.Save words to a list for future reference

-4.Clear the saved words list
+1.Create a new note

+2.Edit an existing note

+3.Delete a note

+4.View all notes in a list

+5.Save notes to local storage